Detecting Rare and Weak Spikes in Large Covariance Matrices: Proof of main theorems

+The next lemma says that two models are close to each other, for a wide region in the parameter space.
+Let $LR_n$ and $\widetilde{LR}_n$ be the likelihood ratios associated with the RWS and the proxy model, respectively.
+Let $E_0$ stand for the expectation under $H_0^{(n)}$. \begin{lemma} ({\it Intimacy of two models}).
+Consider the testing problem \eqref{model-null}-\eqref{model-alt} where \eqref{model-cal2} holds.
+If $\alpha>\max\{1-5\beta/4, (1-\beta)/2\}$, then as $n \goto \infty$, $E_0|LR_n-1| - E_0|\widetilde{LR}_n-1| \goto 0$. \end{lemma} See Figure \ref{fig:phase} for an illustration.

+This lemma is proved in Section~\ref{subsec:proof-differ}.
+The proof uses Le Cam's ``comparison of experiments", an idea explained in Section~\ref{subsec:exten}.
+We conjecture a stronger result of $E_0|LR_n - \widetilde{LR}_n| \goto 0$ holds; see Section~\ref{subsec:proof-differ} for more discussions.

+Our motivation of introducing the proxy model is that it is much easier to analyze than the RWS.
+Let $F(Q)$ and $F(Y)$ be the CDF of $Q$ in RWS and $Y$ in proxy model.
+It will be shown in Section~\ref{subsec:proxy} that

 The main technical hurdle we face in RWS is that, for the integral in (\ref{DefineLR}), it is hard to integrate $Q$ out.
-However, such a hurdle is removed by using a proxy model: for the integral in (\ref{tildeRadd}), we can integrate $Y$ out and derive a (relatively) simple formula.
+However, such a hurdle is removed by using a proxy model: for the integral in (\ref{tildeRadd}), we can integrate $Y$ out and derive a (relatively) simple formula, because the entries of $Y$ are (approximately) $iid$ $N(0,1)$ and the integral can be expressed using linear spectral statistics of a standard Wishart matrix.